Av9-hub/DevTinder/homework.md

 -JS object vs JSON
 -Add the express.json middleware to your app
--Make your sign api dynamic to receive the data from end user
+-Make your sign api dynamic to receive the data from end user -User.findOne({}) with duplicate email ids, which object returns -API Get user by email
+-API -feed API -Get /feed -get all users from database